KandarianDemon/Smoothed-Particle-Hydrodynamics-in-Unity3D/README.md

  ## Implementation in Unity3D

   <div align="justify">

+  For this implementation we require a few ingredients, namely:
   <ul>

-  <li> Shaders (Billboard shader to render particles, particle shader and material)
-  <li> Compute Shader Handling (Initialization and dispatch during update loop)
-  <li> Particle system (simulation parameters, initialization of particles and SPH settings)
+  <li> Particle system (simulation parameters, initialization of particles and SPH settings, Initialization and dispatch of ComputeShader kernels)
+  <li> Domain (transform of the simulation space, rendering the domain boundaries using GL-Lines)

   <li> Compute Shader (SPH algorithm, in parallel for each particle, GPU)
-  <li> GLLines, uses GLLines library to draw the bounding box in-game.
+  <li> Shaders (Billboard shader to render particles as circles facing the camera, particle shader and material to render the particles on screen)
   </ul>
   </div>